Deep Kronecker neural networks: A general framework for neural networks with adaptive activation functions: Introduction

 One of the main weaknesses of deep as well as physics-informed neural networks \cite{raissi2019physics} is related to the problem of spectral bias \cite{rahaman2019spectral, cao2019towards}, which prevents them from learning the high-frequency components of the approximated functions.
 To overcome this problem a few approaches have been proposed in the literature.
 In \cite{wang2020multi, liu2020multi} the authors introduced appropriate input scaling factors to convert the problem of approximating high frequency components to lower frequencies.
-Tancik et al. \cite{tancik2020fourier} introduced Fourier features networks that enhance the ability of the network to learn high-frequency functions by use of Fourier feature mapping.
-More recently, Wang et al. \cite{wang2020eigenvector} proposed novel architectures that employ spatio-temporal and multi-scale random Fourier features to learn high-frequencies.
+Tancik et al. \cite{tancik2020fourier} introduced Fourier features networks that can learn high-frequency functions by use of Fourier feature mapping.
+More recently, Wang et al. \cite{wang2020eigenvector} proposed novel architectures that employ spatio-temporal and multi-scale random Fourier features to learn high-frequencies involved in the target functions.
 With the proposed Rowdy activation functions, the high-frequency components in the target function can be captured by introducing the high frequency sinusoidal fluctuations in the activation functions.
 Moreover, the Rowdy activations can be implemented easily in any neural network architecture such as feed forward neural networks, convolutional neural networks, recurrent neural networks and the more recently proposed DeepOnets \cite{lu2021learning}.
 To demonstrate the performance of the Rowdy activation functions and to computationally justify our theoretical findings, a number of computational examples are presented from function approximation, solving partial differential equations, as well as standard benchmark problems in machine learning.
 We found that the KNNs are effectively trained by gradient-based optimization methods and outperform standard FNNs in all the examples we considered here.

 The remainder of the paper is organized as follows.
 In Section 2 we present the mathematical setup and propose the Kronecker neural networks.
 In Section 3 we present theoretical results, and in Section 4 we report various computational examples for function approximation, inferring the solution of partial differential equations and standard deep learning benchmark problems.
 Finally, we conclude in Section 5 with a summary.